cedric-lorenz/NNCompression/README.md

 # Weather Data Compression with Neural Networks
 Welcome!
-This repository contains the code implementation of a neural network-based method for compressing weather data.
+This repository contains the code implementation of a neural network-based method for compressing weather data and is a fork of [this repo](https://github.com/spcl/NNCompression).
 The approach demonstrates the effectiveness of quantization techniques to achieve efficient data representation.

-## Usage 🛞
+## Usage ⚙️
 To use the code, follow these [setup steps](https://github.com/elenagensch/PADL23_weather_compression).

 ## Datasets 🗂️